dekz/0x-v2-beta-starter/README.md

 yarn link "@0xproject/types" "@0xproject/order-utils" "@0xproject/abi-gen" "@0xproject/base-contract"
 ```

-Update the mnemonic in `src/constants.ts` or use the one provided (note if many people use this mnemonic funds may be drained).
+Update the mnemonic in `src/constants.ts` or use the one provided (note if many people use this mnemonic on Kovan then the funds may be drained).

 Build this package: